ScriptRaccoon/CatDat/DATABASE.md

 deletes the old database file (if it exists) and creates a new one using this schema.
 This is required when the schema changes.

-Database entries (categories, functors, properties, implications, etc.) are defined in YAML files located in the subfolder [/database/data](/database/data/).
+Database entries are defined in YAML files located in the subfolder [/database/data](/database/data/).
 The command

 ```
 pnpm db:seed